tomjadams/scala-workshop/doc/intro/05-circe.md

 ```

 Now that we're done with the cart, go ahead & write a decoder for the base products.
 Note that the JSON isn't quite clean, feel free to change the data such that the product options are always an array.

+**Further reading:**

+You've been introduced to a few new concepts, now's probably a good time to read up on them.

+* `for` comprehensions.